 The Portland area has quite the museum scene.
 But when you are taking your whole family for a museum outing, things can get a bit expensive.
 Enter: free and reduced admission days.
-Below you’ll find out the best times to visit some of Portland’s most popular kid-friendly museums if you’re on a budget.
-For our full list of area museums, click here.
+Below you’ll find ways to save on some of Portland’s most popular kid-friendly museums if you’re on a budget.

 Oregon Historical Society.
 Always free for Multnomah County residents.
 The Oregon Historical Society’s permanent History Hub exhibit tells stories of the diverse people and events that have shaped Oregon history.
 1200 SW Park Ave.